Altoona, Pennsylvania: Industry

-As typical of many Rust Belt cities, the economic downturn of the railroad resulted in the closure of many of the downtown's landmark stores and industries; and the simultaneous rise in prominence of the automobile shifted commercial development to the suburbs.
+As is typical in many Rust Belt cities, the economic downturn of the railroad resulted in the closure of many of the downtown's landmark stores and industries.
+The simultaneous rise in prominence of the automobile shifted commercial development to the suburbs of Altoona.
 However, through recent revitalization efforts, Altoona's downtown maintains a significant level of economic vitality and hosts few office and residential vacancies.
 The downtown maintains a significant focus on pedestrian-oriented development, as evidenced by the presence of more pedestrian bridges and underpasses across the railroad tracks (connecting the two parts of downtown) than automobile crossings.

-Penn State Altoona has bought several downtown buildings, including the former Playhouse Theater building, the six-story Penn Furniture building, and the former WRTA building.
-The University has turned them into the Devorris Downtown Center, the Aaron Building and the Kazmaier Family Building.
-Recently Sheetz has added another building to Penn State Altoona called The Sheetz Center for Entrepreneurial Excellence on the former site of a department store behind the Amtrak Station.
-The University provides a flow of resources into the downtown, aiding in revitalization efforts.
+Penn State Altoona has purchased several downtown buildings, including the former Playhouse Theater building, the six-story Penn Furniture building, and the former WRTA building.
+The university has turned them into the Devorris Downtown Center, the Aaron Building and the Kazmaier Family Building.
+Recently, Sheetz has added another building to Penn State Altoona called The Sheetz Center for Entrepreneurial Excellence on the former site of a department store behind the Amtrak Station.
+The university provides a flow of resources into the downtown, aiding in revitalization efforts.
 As an example of the university's value to the downtown's economy, the installation of the Blue Lot near the Wolf Court Building has improved the economic attraction of downtown by offering up to three hours of free parking.
 A bike path connecting the Campus to Downtown Altoona has also been built.

+Government

 Sports

+The city is home to the Altoona Curve, a Minor League Baseball franchise.
+The Curve began play in 1999 and are the Double-A affiliate of the Pittsburgh Pirates.
+The team plays in the Eastern League at Peoples Natural Gas Field.

+The Altoona Mountain Citys were a Major League Baseball franchise that played in Altoona in 1884.
+They folded after 25 games with a 6–19 record.

 In the early 20th century, the Pennsylvania Railroad constructed a large sports complex at the intersection of Chestnut Avenue and Seventh Street.
 It was named Cricket Field in an attempt to appeal to Cricket-loving British investors.
 Cricket did not catch on with the Altoona populace, so its close relative baseball became the choice for Cricket Field.
 Well known baseball players as Babe Ruth and Josh Gibson played at Cricket Field, and the stadium was also the venue for numerous other sporting events, musical competitions, marching units, and activities.
-A plaza that's home to; Wendy's, Rite Aid Pharmacy and the Pennsylvania State Parole & Probation, stands today on the site of Cricket Field.
+A commercial plaza and the Pennsylvania State Parole & Probation stands today on the site of the former Cricket Field.